PhantomDevelopmentMC/PhantomVoting/README.md

 ## 📝 License

-Phantom Voting is open-source and licensed under the MIT License.
+Phantom Voting is open-source and licensed under the GNU License.
 See [LICENSE](LICENSE) for more details.

 ---